The Questions to Ask When Viewing a House

 The energy efficiency rating will let you know how costly the property is to run and inform you of any money-saving methods that can be implemented.

-You should also inquire about any recent renovations or repairs that have been carried out.
-Are there any issues with the building? the vendor and their estate agent, are legally obliged to disclose any issues with the property to you.
+You should also ask about any recent renovations or repairs that have been carried out.
+Are there any issues with the building?
+The seller and their estate agent, are legally obliged to disclose any issues with the property to you.

 Understanding the condition of the property will allow you to assess whether it meets your expectations.